 Established in 1998, ALAP is one of the largest, most professional, volunteer driven water quality monitoring programs in the Adirondack Park beginning with a few water bodies and adding a few every year since.
 Until there are five years of data, trends cannot be dependably seen, so it is important to have long-term monitoring in each lake or pond.

-Under ALAP, 69 lakes and ponds were studied in 2012.
+In ALAP, over 70 lakes and ponds will be studied in 2014.
 There are said to be 3,000 lakes and ponds in the Park.
 Only around 190 are being tested, many of them mostly for acidity.
 But all the water bodies that have development on them or are near roads should be studied if possible.

 How are samples taken?